One Of LLVM's Top Contributors Quits Development Over Code of Conduct, Outreach Program - Slashdot

 So, there you go.
 If your skin color isn't acceptable, no internship for you.

-Poor guy got triggered (Score:3, Interesting)
+Poor guy got triggered (Score:3, Insightful)

 Seriously triggered, needs his safe space again where he pretends everyone is on even footing.